kunzaatko/bib-scraper/README.md

 -   `--timeout`: Maximum timeout (in seconds) for the Chrome driver when waiting for elements to load.
     -   Type: `int`
     -   Default: `10`
+-   `--title-prepend-index`: Prepend the item title with the index of the item from Google Scholar.
+    -   Type: `bool`
+    -   Default: `True`
+-   `--debug`: Enable debug mode for detailed logging.
+    -   Type: `bool`
+    -   Default: `False`

 ### Help